ibexa/documentation-developer/docs/templating/templates/templates.md

 Templates can inherit from other templates.
 Use this, for example, to inherit a general page layout including a [navigation menu](add_navigation_menu.md) in article templates.

 To inherit from other templates, a template must extend the parent templates using the [`extends()`](https://twig.symfony.com/doc/3.x/tags/extends.html) Twig function.
 To extend a parent template, the child template must contain Twig blocks.
 These blocks are inserted in the parent template in relevant places.

-For example, to extend the [general layout of the page](template_configuration.md#view-rules-and-matching), which includes header, footer, navigation, and so on, in the child template place the content in a `content` block:
+For example, to extend the [general layout of the page](template_configuration.md#view-rules-and-matching), which includes, for example, header, footer, or navigation, in the child template place the content in a `content` block:

 ``` html+twig
 {% extends '@ibexadesign/pagelayout.html.twig' %}